CedricLeon/Setup_Lightning_Hydra_template/README.md

 ## Modified from template
+### Dependencies

-- Uncomment logger in `environment.yaml` (wandb) as well as in `requirements.txt`
+- Uncomment logger in `environment.yaml` (**wandb**) as well as in `requirements.txt`
+- Uncomment `sh` in `requirements.txt` to allow the tests in `test_sweeps.py`

 ### Tests
-- Uncomment `sh` in `requirements.txt` to allow the tests in `test_sweeps.py`
 - Execute `pytest` in an interactive SLURM session on Juwels to validate `@RunIf(min_gpus=1)` in `test_train.py` (make sure Pytorch is installed with GPU support)
 **=> Get all tests to be executed and None skipped.**

 ## Installation

-The following way of installing is a homemade version of GitHub template.
-Using these would probably be more straightforward, but at least this homemade template is easy to follow 😉

-### Clone the template and setup up your new remote
-> In case you are doing that on a server or with the Gitlab of your company, with specific rules.
-Be careful when choosing `<your_repo_remote>`
+There are 2 different ways you can setup your new repository: by keeping track of the template, or by starting a fresh new git repo with all the files from the template.

+> If you plan to host your code on DLR GitLab, you should make sure that when you create the new repository you create it as a "blank project", select **<your_user>** and not **<your_group>** in the Project URL and uncheck "Initialize repository with a README".
+> Also, you should use the HTTPS URLs.

+In both cases you first need to clone the template and rename the folder with `<your_project_name>`:

 ```bash
 # Clone the template